Can I keep Rummy Nose Tetra with Red Cherry Shrimp?

 The experience taught me that it’s possible but requires patience, attention, and a willingness to adapt.
 It’s a dance of nature that can be beautiful and complex, just like the intricate ballet of the shrimp and fish.

-So remember, all fish will try and eatOpens in a new tab. anything that fits in their mouths, including cherry shrimp; this post is about how you can reduce the chances of predation through careful use of plants and ensuring your Rummy Nose Tetra are correctly fed, so let’s dive in!
+So remember, all fish will try and eat anything that fits in their mouths, including cherry shrimp; this post is about how you can reduce the chances of predation through careful use of plants and ensuring your Rummy Nose Tetra are correctly fed, so let’s dive in!

 Rummy Nose Tetra